 Miles Per Day Early Humans Walked

-It is hard to know exactly how many miles early humans actually walked in a day.
-Still, if we look at some different professions and how many people walk in different professions, this helps us understand how many miles in a day they could have walked.
+It is hard to know exactly how many miles early humans walked in a day.
+Still, looking at some different professions and how many people walk in different professions helps us understand how many miles in a day they could have walked.

-For example, when you look at the chart below, you can see the professionals such as waiters and waitresses and nurses walk much more than working in an office.
-This is simply because for most of these professions, that requires that they are on their feet quite and moving.
+For example, in the chart below, you can see that professionals such as waiters and waitresses, and nurses walk much more than working in an office.
+This is simply because most of these professions require that they are on their feet moving.